-Pillars of Eternity is one of the top role-playing games on Mac and having the chance to talk to its creators is priceless.
+Pillars of Eternity is one of the top RPG games for Mac and having the chance to talk to its creators is priceless.
 Developer support is extremely important for us and opportunities to have their take on Mac gaming are golden.

 Adam Brennecke, Executive Producer and Lead Programmer, agreed to answer a few questions for us, ranging from the future of Pillars of Eternity to the unique challenges of multi-platform development (and don’t stop until you reach the end, that’s where he answers the juiciest Mac-related questions!):

 Can you tell us about your team?
 How many are you?
 Where are you located?